viishal09/Automatic-Helmet-Detection-and-Number-Plate-Recognition/Approach-1 Using YOLO/README.md

 Step 4 - Change the path of model and YOLO pre-trained and weighted in detect.py file.

+Step 5 - Also change the video input file and output.avi file.

-Step 5 - Run detect.py file.
+Step 6 - Run detect.py file.